-openSUSE, formerly known as SuSE Linux professional or SUSE Linux, is a Linux distribution that is sponsored by SUSE Linux GmbH and other companies.
+openSUSE, formerly known as SuSE Linux professional or SUSE Linux, is a Linux distribution that SUSE Linux GmbH and other companies sponsor.
 Across the world, this Linux distribution is being used extensively.

-The focus of this development system is to create usable, open-source tools for system administrators and software developers, along with providing a feature-rich server environment and user-friendly desktop environment.
+This development system focuses on creating usable, open-source tools for system administrators and software developers, along with providing a feature-rich server environment and user-friendly desktop environment.

-Here we have installed, patched and uploaded to the cloud storage where you can download the openSUSE LEAP 15.1 VirtualBox image as VDI.
+Here we installed, patched and uploaded it to the cloud storage, where you can download the openSUSE LEAP 15.1 VirtualBox image as VDI.

-This distribution system is based on the rolling development code base, which is known as Factory.
+This distribution system is based on the rolling development code base known as Factory.
 Other applications and tools that are associated with the openSUSE project are:

 - Open build service